BA University of Wisconsin-Madison

 PhD University of Wisconsin-Madison

 Sage Goellner is an assistant professor of French and Continuing Education at the University of Wisconsin-Madison where she directs French programs for the Department of Liberal Arts and Applied Studies.
-She was born in northern Wisconsin and earned her PhD at the UW-Madison.
+She grew up in northern Wisconsin and earned her PhD at the UW-Madison.
 In the Department of Liberal Arts and Applied Studies, she works with non-traditional students and lifelong learners in continuing adult classes and online courses, teaching a variety of French language, culture, and literature classes.
 As a part of her outreach efforts, she is also editor-in-chief of France Synergies, a worldwide educational resource for teachers of French.

 Dr. Goellner has lived and studied in several Francophone regions, including Ile-de-France (Paris), Haute-Corse (Ajaccio), Provence (Avignon), Auvergne (Le Puy-en-Velay), and Quebec (Montreal and Quebec City).
 She has also guided educational travel trips to Aquitaine, Burgundy, and Quebec.